 We would suggest that you make your reservations as soon as possible, as the park shelter reservations fill up early in the year.

 Can I get an Alcohol Permit for my special event at the park?

-Yes, you may purchase an Alcohol Permit for your special event at the Parks & Recreation Administration Office - 500 E Third Street, Suite 200 - Loveland, CO.
+Yes, you may purchase an Alcohol Permit for your special event at the Parks & Recreation Administrative Office - 500 E Third Street, Suite 200 - Loveland, CO.